 \subsection{Edge mode profile transition}

 The SPM condition $\delta = \delta_s$ also marks a transition in the character of the edge mode profile:

-\begin{itemize} \item For $\delta < \delta_s$: The edge mode decays into the bulk with alternating signs between adjacent sites (out-of-phase oscillation pattern). \item At $\delta = \delta_s$: The mode is confined to a single particle (IPR $= 1$). \item For $\delta > \delta_s$: The edge mode decays into the bulk with the same sign on adjacent sites (in-phase oscillation pattern). \end{itemize}
+\begin{itemize} \item For $\delta < \delta_s$: The edge mode decays into the bulk with alternating signs between adjacent sites (out-of-phase oscillation pattern). \item At $\delta = \delta_s$: The mode is confined to a single particle (IPR $= 1$\kq{, computed over the primary masses}). \item For $\delta > \delta_s$: The edge mode decays into the bulk with the same sign on adjacent sites (in-phase oscillation pattern). \end{itemize}

 This transition occurs because the effective stiffness $K_{1,\text{eff}}$ changes sign across the singularity: \begin{itemize} \item For $\omega_{\text{edge}} < \omega_s$: $K_{1,\text{eff}} > 0$ (positive effective coupling). \item At $\omega_{\text{edge}} = \omega_s$: $K_{1,\text{eff}} = 0$ (decoupled). \item For $\omega_{\text{edge}} > \omega_s$: $K_{1,\text{eff}} < 0$ (negative effective coupling). \end{itemize}